 5. Reductionist Paradigm.

-Above mentioned really stipulates only one thing, life lived for self’s sake becomes selfish and rotten.
+Above mentioned really stipulates only one thing, a life lived for self’s sake becomes selfish and rotten.
 A Spirituality that is more concerned to exalt or edify the flesh is contrary to the Biblical imperative!
 Is God against pleasure, choice and comfort?
 Not at all, as long as we don’t make them the ultimate ideal above Him.
-Hope you enjoyed the short read!
+I hope you enjoyed the short read!